joelspadin/xivplan/.github/ISSUE_TEMPLATE/feature_request.md

 # ⚠⚠⚠ Please read this before asking for any instance or mechanic-related features ⚠⚠⚠

-I do blind progression.
-My group does not always clear things quickly.
+I do almost all content in this game without guides.
 You will probably see new raid bosses and mechanics before me, but **I don't want to know anything about any content I have not already cleared**.

 You may discuss the following content: